 The quality of care will be as good as it is at home providing you have your treatment in a reputable clinic.
 By booking through Dental Departures you are not only assured of a quality-checked dentist but you can be confident that the clinics are modern, up-to-date and use new equipment, such as CAD/CAM technology.
 We have visited all our clinics and we only list those we would be happy having treatment in ourselves.
 Most of our clinics have photos available on our site, so you can get a pretty good feel for the clinic from these before you book.
 Take a look:

 • Dr Jorge I Cuauhtli Lojero• Medidental• Centro de Ortodoncia y Estetica Dental

 Dentist training in Mexico, particularly for those treating overseas patients, is now on a par with dentist training throughout the Western world.
-We have dentists in Cozumel who are members of not just the Mexican dentists professional organization, but also the American dentists professional body too, ensuring they must adhere to the same professional standards as dentists at home do.
+We have dentists in Cozumel who are members of not just Mexican dentists' professional organizations, but also the American dentists professional body too, ensuring they must adhere to the same professional standards as dentists at home do.

 No. Many of our dentists have been trained in the US and English is not a problem for them.
 Obviously being able to speak a little of the language will always be welcomed by the locals.
 However, Cozumel has been receiving English-speaking visitors from all the globe for quite some time and so you will have no difficulty getting by just speaking English.

 Most dental clinics prefer to be paid in US cash.
 Many also accept credit/debit cards, travelers' checks and personal checks, but it is best to check with each office as to what payment methods they accept.
 Credit card payments may also be subject to 3-4% processing fee.